The 9 Best Pruning Saws of 2024 for Trimming Trees and Shrubs, Tested

 When it comes to pruning saws, the saw blade is the star of the show.
 Specific materials and blade configurations will determine the quality and best usage.

-• Curved or straight: A pruning saw with a straight blade is well suited to making cuts in the vicinity of the user’s torso or waist because that’s where the user can generate the most power.
+• Curved or straight: A pruning saw with a straight blade is well suited to making cuts near your torso or waist because that’s where you can generate the most power.
 Curved blades are better suited to making overhead or low cuts because the curved blade helps hold the saw in place.

 Teeth

-The tooth configuration on a pruning saw blade will determine whether it cuts with a pulling action or with a pushing action—or both.
+The tooth configuration on a pruning saw blade will determine whether it cuts with a pulling action, pushing action, or both.
 If the teeth slope forward, the blade cuts on the pull stroke; if they slope backward, it cuts on the push stroke.
 If the teeth extend straight out, the blade will cut on either the push or pull stroke.

 The number of teeth is also a performance factor.
-Some pruning saws are labeled by the number of teeth per inch (TPI), and most pruning saws have between 3 and 24 TPI.
-The lower the TPI, the quicker and more aggressive the blade will cut, but it can leave rough ends on the branch.
+Some pruning saws are labeled by the TPI, and most pruning saws have between 3 and 24 TPI.
+The lower the TPI, the quicker and more aggressively the blade will cut, but it can leave rough ends on the branch.
 The higher the TPI, the longer it takes to cut, but the smoother the cut branch will be.

 Handle